 As a music therapist working with older adults rare is the day I hear a client describe themselves as beautiful.
 Some do articulate seeing beauty in the world or in actions of others around them.
 This is most apt to happen when the opportunity is provided through song writing or discussion.
 In other words, it is by creating space for beauty.

 - How often do you create space for beauty in a session?

 - How could you add the potential for beauty to an upcoming session?

 I’m on a journey to make space for beauty.

-If you’ve yet to join, there is still time.
-Come be a part of this journey.
-We can support each other in our efforts to make space for beauty in our lives and work.
+If you would like to learn about this journey, sign-up for notifications about the August 2018 release.
+We can mutually support each other in our efforts to make space for beauty in our lives and work.